 Our expectations are the first measure by which our young people judge their own capabilities.
 In effect, we tell them what’s possible through our assumptions.
 Lowering our expectations and standards will not inspire them to achieve anything beyond that status quo.
 Making it too easy to reach the next goal renders that next goal meaningless.

 We need to think differently about the younger generations.
 Far from expecting less, we can actually set the bar higher for their performance.
 I believe that today’s young people do want to find that spark and make their mark on the world; many just lack the guidance that will best motivate and inspire them in that direction.
 They need to find their passion.
 By using strategies that speak to the younger generations, like the Light at the End of the Tunnel, we can help them discover their dreams.

-Generations Y and Z have grown up in a time of unprecedented technological advances that have changed every aspect of life and communication.
+The Millennial and Z Generations have grown up in a time of unprecedented technological advances that have changed every aspect of life and communication.
 Amidst these challenges (and opportunities) unique in the history of the world, they are tenacious and talented.
 They have immense resources and abilities to change the world for the better, and not only that, but they want to.
 They value collaboration and community.
 When they find a cause they believe in, they give it everything they’ve got.
 Yes, they’re different from older generations but that’s not necessarily bad.
 In fact, many times those differences are strengths not weaknesses.